More Axion Stars from Strings: Introduction

 The QCD axion is a well-motivated extension to Standard Model of particle physics.
 In addition to being the most robust known solution to the strong CP problem \cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}, for values of the axion decay constant $f_a$ allowed by experiments it inevitably comprises a component of cold dark matter and it might make up the entirety of the observed dark matter abundance \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}.
 Among the two broad classes of axion cosmological histories, the post-inflationary scenario \cite{Sikivie:1982qv,Vilenkin:1982ks,Davis:1986xc,Harari:1987ht,Linde:1990yj,Lyth:1992tw} has the distinguishing feature of being predictive and it also leads to interesting phenomenology.
 Such predictions (the status of which we review in the next Section) and phenomenology could have important implications for the extensive experimental and observational program aiming to discover the QCD axion (see e.g.~\cite{Graham:2015ouw} and references therein) and therefore merit careful investigation.

 Notably, QCD axion dark matter in the post-inflationary scenario is thought to automatically lead to dark matter substructure, i.e. gravitationally bound clumps of dark matter \cite{Hogan:1988mp,Kolb:1993zz,Kolb:1994fi,Zurek:2006sy}.
-This substructure first forms in the early universe around the time of matter-radiation equality.
+This substructure first forms in the early universe around the time of matter-radiation equality due to the collapse of isocurvature fluctuations.
 The resulting clumps of axions are expected to have densities comparable to the average dark matter density at the time of formation, roughly ${\rm eV}^4$, which is substantially larger than the present-day dark matter density in the vicinity of the Sun.
 Such substructure has been studied extensively both by analytical approaches and, most commonly, numerically \cite{Fairbairn:2017dmf,Fairbairn:2017sil,Eggemeier:2019khm,Xiao:2021nkb,Ellis:2022grh,Eggemeier:2022hqa,Pierobon:2023ozb,Eggemeier:2024fzs}.

 We will argue that the substructure takes a dramatically different form than previously thought, in particular that a large fraction of the clumps are actually \emph{axion stars}.
 These are solitons, gravitationally bound objects with size comparable to the de Broglie wavelength of their constituents, see e.g. refs.~\cite{Jetzer:1991jr,Niemeyer:2019aqm} for reviews.
 Axion stars have previously been believed to mostly form by relaxation via gravitational or self-interactions inside the dark matter clumps \cite{Tkachev:1991ka,Seidel:1993zk,Semikoz:1995rd}, therefore accounting for only a miniscule fraction of the total dark matter.
 We find instead that the axions in these solitons can comprise as much as one fifth of the total dark matter, implying a much larger population of such objects.
 An illustration of our results can be found in Figure~\ref{fig:pic}, which shows the axion energy distribution soon after matter-radiation equality in a numerical simulation.